crate/crate-python/docs/by-example/sqlalchemy/cru.rst

 This section of the documentation, related to CrateDB's SQLAlchemy integration, focuses on showing specific details when querying, inserting, and updating records.

-It covers filtering and limiting, insert and update default values, and updating complex data types with nested Python dictionaries.
+It exercises filtering and limiting, inserting and updating with default values, and updating complex data types with nested Python dictionaries.

 .. rubric:: Table of Contents